pbertie/esp8266-SK6812/README.md

 - **Red**: Turn Strip Off.
 - **Green**: Change Strip to Static White Spots mode.
 - **Blue**: Change Strip to Animated Spots (Coloured and White going in opposite directions).
-- **Yellow**: Change Animation Speed Mode.
-Will flash yellow and changes Up & Down buttons to control the speed. *Press Select again to exit.*
+- **Yellow**: Change Animation Speed Mode or Change White Gap.
+Will flash yellow and changes Up & Down buttons to control the speed or Gap between  White spots depending on the current mode. *Press Select again to exit.*
 - **Teal**: Change Animation Colour Count.
 Will flash teal and changes Up & Down buttons to control the number of coloured spots. *Press Select again to exit.*
 - **Purple**: Change Animation White Count.
 Will flash purple and changes Up & Down buttons to control the number of white spots. *Press Select again to exit.*